What We Value

 CHRIST COMMUNITY CHURCH strives to be a "confessional" church...

-A confession is a restatement of the historic gospel outlining the Bible's theology and Bible interpretation held by a church.
+A confession is a restatement of the historic gospel outlining the Bible's theology and Bible interpretation held by like-minded churches.
 CCC recognizes its connection with God's providential work in history.
 So, desiring to identify ourselves with the heritage of the Particular Baptist expression of faith forged in defining times by our forefathers who suffered much to uphold the biblical tenets of Regenerate Baptism (or "believers baptism"), the Doctrines of Grace, and Religious Freedom in the face of adversity, CCC's leadership subscribes to the London Baptist Confession of 1689 (with a few minor qualifications).